MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-control-tutorials.md

 Device control has lots of ways to group devices based on properties.
 See LINK NEEDED List of device properties for the full list.

-## Allow different levels of access to different types of devices
+## Allow different levels of access for different types of devices

 To create different behaviors for different devices, place them into separate groups.
 In our example, we use a group called `Read Only USBs`.
 The following image shows the settings we used: